common-theory/alpine-ipfs/README.md

         └── keystore
 ```

-Testnet Addresses:
+#### Chain Paths

+These paths are intended to be used as the `datadir` with `geth`.
+- Homestead - `/ipns/blockchains.ctheory.io/ethereum/homestead`
+- Ropsten (after constantinople fork) - `/ipns/blockchains.ctheory.io/ethereum/ropsten`
 - Rinkeby - `/ipns/blockchains.ctheory.io/ethereum/rinkeby`
-- Ropsten (after constantinople fork) - `/ipns/blockchains.ctheory.io/ethereum/ropsten`
-- Mainnet - `/ipns/blockchains.ctheory.io/ethereum/homestead`

-These can be used to initialize a node by first downloading the data from IPFS, then running geth without a genesis block.
+These can be used to initialize a node by first downloading the data from IPFS, then running `geth` without a genesis block.

 Example: